Risk, returns & timeframes illustration

 Top dividend stocks - USA share markets

-In February 2024, there were 67 stocks listed on the S&P 500 Dividend Aristocrats index, including across consumer staples, health care, and the financial and industrial sectors.
-The top five by yield are:
+In November 2025, there were 69 stocks listed on the S&P 500 Dividend Aristocrats index, including across consumer staples, health care, and the financial and industrial sectors.
+The top five by dividend yield are:

 Company Dividend Yield